 Some places may add hot sauce or chili while others keep hot sauce to the side.
 So if you are not keen on spicy dishes, it is worth checking before ordering.

-While tamales are found in many countries in Central America, here in Guatemala they are generally larger than they are elsewhere.
+Tamales are found in throughout Central America and are a popular Honduran food.
+In Guatemala they are generally larger than they are elsewhere.

 There are hundreds of different kinds of tamales in Guatemala.
 Some are special for Christmas or a day of the week – pache is a potato tamale only eaten on Thursdays.